ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-datm-namelist.rst

 1. **DATM Main Namelist and Stream Namlist gorup** (``datm_in``)
 2. **DATM stream files**

-The `Data Model Documentation <CLM-URL>`_ gives the details of all the options for the data models and for DATM specifically.
+The `Data Model Documentation <http://esmci.github.io/cime/data_models/data-atm.html>`_ gives the details of all the options for the data models and for DATM specifically.
 It goes into detail on all namelist items both for DATM and for DATM streams.
 So here we won't list ALL of the DATM namelist options, nor go into great details about stream files.
 But, we will talk about a few of the different options that are relevant for running with CLM.